FrankHB/pl-docs/en-US/calling-for-language-features.md

 Despite the value judgement of the opinion, the original text is based on the misconception about various distinguishing properties of the design strategy.
 Because the resulted code is quite different, it should not be easily ignored by users.
 The example used to neglect the significance (PHP) works because it is lacking first-class functions used as either Scheme or Common Lisp's ways.

-> "The terms °∞Lisp-1°± and °∞Lisp-2°± were invented to expressly AVOID mentioning Common Lisp or Scheme, therefore we shouldn't use the terms such as Common Lisp model or Scheme model to describe it."
+> "The terms ‚ÄúLisp-1‚Äù and ‚ÄúLisp-2‚Äù were invented to expressly AVOID mentioning Common Lisp or Scheme, therefore we shouldn't use the terms such as Common Lisp model or Scheme model to describe it."

 This is technically wrong because there are Lisp derivations neither dialects of Scheme nor of Common Lisp (see the fexpr discussed above for example), but they still share properties either with Lisp-1 or Lisp-2.

-> Lisp does not use the term °∞namespace°± differently from other languages.
+> Lisp does not use the term ‚Äúnamespace‚Äù differently from other languages.
 The meaning is the same, only the implementation details are different.

 This is true.
 However, there seems no better replacements in general, besides the Lisp-specific "cells", which is technically not even in the language specifications but left as implementation details.
 The variant of term "namespace" is also used out of Lisp dialects, see subclause of ISO C below.
 (Also note [Racket uses its namespaces to implement environments](https://docs.racket-lang.org/inside/im_env.html), which may be more proper usage of the original meaning.)